TABLE OF CONTENTS

 There are SARS-CoV-2 (COVID-19) only Quest PCR tests and now a COVID-19 and influenza combination test.
 The EHRS order for the combination test is being built and will be available soon.

 In the event of prolonged turn-around times with Quest, testing may be available through the local health department (LHD).
 Each institution should have a local operating procedure (LOP) for accessing COVID-19 testing through the county.
-(See the Sample LOP for institutions [Appendix 12] from the Headquarters [HQ] Public Health Branch [PHB] to adapt to your facility).
 When testing outside of Quest is necessary, the LHD will serve as the liaison to access other laboratories, such as the University of California, San Francisco (UCSF) Biohub.

 COVID-19 RAPID ANTIGEN TESTING

 The Quidel Sofia 2 Clinical Laboratory Improvement Amendments (CLIA)-waived rapid antigen test uses an immunofluorescent assay for a COVID-19 antigen.
 This POC test accurately detects viral proteins in about 15 minutes.
 COVID-19-influenza combination POC test cassettes are now available.
-Refer to the COVID-19 Antigen Test Ordering Information and FAQs in Appendix 19 and Sofia 2 FAQs in Appendix 14 for more details.
+Refer to the COVID-19 Antigen Test Ordering Information and FAQs in Appendix 19 the Quidel Sofia2 SARS + Flu Antigen information website, and the Sofia 2 device information on Quidel’s website (User Manual, Quick Start Guide, and FAQs are under “Product Documentation” near the bottom of the page).

 Confirmation of COVID-19 POC (Rapid Antigen) Testing